david-beauchesne/FoodWeb-MultiStressors/fwms.md

 \caption{
 Absolute values of the mean trophic sensitivity (A) and amplification (B) as a function of disturbed parameter type and direct or indirect effects.
-All pathways of effect targetting a specific parameter type (\textit{i.e.}
+All pathways of effect targeting a specific parameter type (\textit{i.e.}
 mortality, attack and conversion rates) were grouped to evaluate their respective and combined effect on trophic sensitivity and amplification.
 Direct and indirect pathways of effect were similarly grouped.